dhsosa98/front-tpiDS/README.md

 # front-tpiDS
-Front-Web App Proyect for the Systems Design University Subject
+Front-Web App Project for the Systems Design University Subject